Wolverine971/9takes/src/blog/people/creators/Dave-Portnoy.md

 ### Marching to His Own Beat: The BFFs Podcast and Celebrity Connections

-Dave Portnoy's BFFs podcast with Josh Richards and Bri Chickenfry isn't just another podcast; it vividly illustrates his non-conformist approach to life.
+Dave Portnoy's BFFs podcast with <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://twitter.com/JoshRichards">Josh Richards</a> and <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://twitter.com/bchickenfry">Bri Chickenfry</a> isn't just another podcast; it vividly illustrates his non-conformist approach to life.
 Whether it's his choice of co-hosts or his friendships with well-known figures like <a href="/blog/famous-enneagram-types/Logan-Paul">Logan Paul</a> and <a href="/blog/famous-enneagram-types/Jake-Paul">Jake Paul</a>, Portnoy defies societal norms and popular opinions at every turn.

 He's friends with the Gen Z TikTokers, and he's also unapologetically a stan of both <a href="/blog/famous-enneagram-types/Taylor-Swift">Taylor Swift</a>and Dixie D'Amelio.
 Public figures often stick to their lanes, but Portnoy makes and sets his lanes.
 He does what he finds interesting and will be friends with whomever he chooses, regardless of what others might think.